Wanja01YT/standoff2-archive/README.md

 <!--Partially-Found-->
   <tr>
     <td align="center"><span style="color: #C49E2F;">Partially<br/>Found</span></td>
     <td align="left">Some files related to this build version have been found.
-If you come across any new complete files related to it, feel free to create a new <a href="https://github.com/Wanja01YT/standoff2-archive/issues">Issue</a>.</td>
+If the recovered parts are significant for use, you may download it.</td>
   </tr>

   <!--Lost-->
   <tr>
     <td align="center"><span style="color: #DC624D;">Lost</span></td>
-    <td align="left">This build version is lost.
-If you come across any files related to it, feel free to create a new <a href="https://github.com/Wanja01YT/standoff2-archive/issues">Issue</a>.</td>
+    <td align="left">This build version is lost.</td>
   </tr>

 </tbody>